yigitsever/gradecoin-site/content/_index.md

 +++

 # Welcome to Gradecoin!
-Blockchains are incredibly simple but they can seem very complicated.
+Blockchains are incredibly simple, but they can seem very complicated.
 We will see how they work and practice programming _production grade_ cryptography code.

-This server is the sandbox for PA1 and it iss currently running the Gradecoin application.
+This server is the sandbox for PA1 and it is currently running the Gradecoin application.
 Gradecoin is the faux currency we will use to simulate a blockchain network.
 **At the end of the simulation, the amount of Gradecoin you hold will be your PA1 grade.**